How To Get Resin Off Of Hands

 When working wither resin, you should always have the proper gloves on, and not just any gloves will do it.

-Whether you are using resin for coasters, resin for jewelry or you are just beginning your journey with epoxy resin supplies, you are going to want to protect your skin.
-When purchasing nitrile gloves, be sure to check the size as they can come in small, medium, large or extra large sizes.
+When purchasing nitrile gloves for epoxy work, be sure to check the size as they can come in small, medium, large or extra large sizes.

 More Protective Information For Resin Work